pgavriel/perception_pipe/README.md

 Setup:
 The [FoundationPose github repo](https://github.com/NVlabs/FoundationPose) will need to be cloned locally, and it's path needs to be included as LOCAL_GIT_DIR in the run_pipe_container.sh script for FoundationPose.
 `git clone https://github.com/NVlabs/FoundationPose.git`
+Used the instructions/Dockerfile included in their github repository to build the initial container, and then the Dockerfile in this repository uses that container as a starting point and installs a few dependencies to get the pipe_container functionality.

 To run:
 ```